 Using LEDs in Circuits

-Single LED circuits are typically fairly simple, requiring only a DC power source, and typically, a resistor to restrict current flow:
+Single LED circuits are typically fairly simple, requiring only a DC power source and a resistor to restrict current flow:

-RGB LEDs are only slightly more complex, and come in two flavors, depending on whether they’re common cathode or common anode:
+RGB LEDs are only slightly more complex.
+They come in two flavors, depending on whether they’re common cathode or common anode:

 If you plug in an LED to a

 3.3V voltage source without reducing the voltage (and current), the LED is going to be very bright and then it’s going to burn out.

 This failure illuminates an interesting behavior of P-N junctions that warrants further explanation.